jacob-ferrell/django-recipe-book/README.md

 - As mentioned previously, this site was a learning excercise for Django Python and was intentionally designed to use as little Javascript as possible.
 For these reasons, doing things such as adding ingredients/instructions to a custom recipe might feel a bit unconventional.
 A full-stack project which better showcases my front-end skills can be found at this github repo: https://github.com/jacob-ferrell/bug-tracker and is hosted here: https://bug-tracker-rcf6.onrender.com/

+- The Edamam Recipe API does not provide preparation instructions for its recipes, so the Recipe Details page will have a link user's can click to get this information, along with nutritional data.

 ### Features

 - The home page displays a list of random recipes from the Edamam Recipe API (If the search field is blank).